What do you need to manage an effective product team?

 And there’s no shortage of digital platforms to choose from, so you’ll need to find a project management system that works for your organization and setup.

 But it’s important to make sure all stakeholders are in the same place, at least virtually — so choose just one platform for each form of communication.
-For example, sign up to Slack for instant messaging and Zoom for video conferencing.
+For example, sign up for Slack for instant messaging and Zoom for video conferencing.
 Decide on the tools that fit your team’s needs, and stick to them.

 Make sure you select software with desktop and mobile capabilities, that way all your remote colleagues can tune in and follow a digital roadmap, from wherever they are logging in.

 Of course, there are some challenges that not even crystal-clear video calling will overcome.
 The reality is: many remote teams are made up of stakeholders in different countries, and therefore varying time zones, so the connection can become a real pain for participants.
 Lifehack from us: you can increase video conference effectiveness dramatically by just asking everyone to use headphones.
-Silicon Valley star, investor Jason Calacanis, over and over repeats on his podcast that he never takes any call anymore where not everyone is on headphones.
+Silicon Valley star, and investor Jason Calacanis, over and over repeats on his podcast that he never takes any calls anymore where not everyone is on headphones.